sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 The over all layout of the main window of sandman.exe is exactly the same as the old one of sbiectrl.exe when the "Simple View" is chosen.
 If the "Advanced View" is chosen there are three additional tabs on the bottom of the window ("Sbie Messages" etc.), so it corresponds with what can be seen in the right picture.

-## Fila and Sandbox Menus
+## File and Sandbox Menus

 ![](../Media/Migration/1.png)

-All important menu commands can be found in simmilar places, although some have been move.
+All important menu commands can be found in similar places, although some have been moved.

-## Create Ne Box dialog
+## Create New Box dialog

 ![](../Media/Migration/2.png)